-Perry Moler has been with A&M-Commerce for more than 15 years as either a student or a faculty member.
+Dr. Perry Moler has been with A&M-Commerce for more than 15 years as either a student or a faculty member.
 During the COVID-19 pandemic, Moler applied his knowledge to create personal protective equipment for hospitals and law enforcement.
-He also created a fascinating device, called the Rube Goldberg machine with his Associations in Technology, Management and Engineering.
+He also created a fascinating Rube Goldberg machine with his associates in technology, management and engineering.
 Technology is his passion!
 In his down time, Moler is a fan of Super Rugby.
 He has been to Dunedin, Christchurch, Wellington and Sydney to watch Super Rugby matches in person.
 Moler enjoys traveling across the U.S. and around the world.
 Almost all of his trips involve sporting events such as rugby and college football.

 A Conversation with Dr. Moler

 Technology management is a wonderful discipline because it mixes engineering and technology with business applications.
 An example of this is the new 5G technology.
 This is allowing more devices to be connected, thus creating more data.
 The goal of an individual in technology management is to turn that data into information, which leads to knowledge, and then action by the organization.

 What has been your favorite course to teach?

 The most enjoyable course is TMGT 457 Emerging Technologies.
 We are looking five to ten years into the future to identify which technologies will be used every day.
 This period of time is seeing growth in computer power (quantum computing), artificial intelligence and the Internet of Things.
 Not only are there discussions about technology, but also ethics, patent generation and sustainability as well.

 Tell us about a project you are currently working on or recently completed.